Other causes of sickness

 These feelings are very common in people with cancer.
 Up to a quarter of people with cancer become depressed.
 Feeling very frightened, anxious or depressed can affect the way your body works, and may make you feel or be sick.
-Around 4 out of every 10 people with cancer (40%) who suffer badly with sickness are also anxious or depressed.
 If you have these feelings, do discuss them with your doctor or specialist nurse – they may be able to help you with your anxiety or depression.
 There is information about dealing with anxiety and depression in our feelings and emotions section.

 This is called motion sickness or travel sickness.
 It happens when the messages your brain receives from your eyes do not match those from the balance centre in your ear.
 This confusion can trigger the vomiting centre in your brain and make you feel or be sick.
 It often helps to face forward in the vehicle and look out of the window at a fixed point on the horizon.
 You can get drugs to prevent motion sickness on prescription from your GP and over the counter from the chemist.
 Some of these drugs can cause drowsiness, so you might want to check this with your doctor first.

 An infection can make you feel or be sick.
 The sickness will usually stop when the infection is treated.

 Infections picked up from food (food poisoning) usually last between 24 and 48 hours (1 to 2 full days).
 If it goes on any longer, it is important to see your doctor.
 Remember, if you are having chemotherapy treatment and your white blood cell count is low, and you have signs of infection such as a high temperature or are feeling unwell you must contact your hospital treatment team straight away.